 Inferential Statistics:

 According to a Cox Proportional Hazards regression using a log-transformed continuous measure of serum LDL to estimate instantaneous risk of death, for each doubling of serum LDL, the instantaneous death rate is 0.564 times (56.4%) lower than those with higher LDL.
 Based on a 95% confidence interval, this would not be judged unusual if the true doubling decrease in risk of death were anywhere between 0.407 (40.7%) and 0.775 (77.5%).
 A two-sided p value of 0.0055 suggests statistical significance at the 0.05 alpha level allowing for the rejection of the null hypothesis that the hazard ratio between the two groups has a null value of 1.
+5/5 for performing an appropriate analysis

+4.5/5 for reporting the association appropriately

+Did not report direction for CI(-0.5)

+Total: 9.5

 For each population defined by serum LDL value, compute the hazard ratio relative to a group having serum LDL of 160 mg/dL.
 (This will be used in problem 4).
 If HR is the hazard ratio (use the actual hazard ratio estimate) obtained from your regression model, this can be effected by the Stata code